 Fat Boy Kiss: 1.3M Likes, 44.9K Comments, 103.3K Forwards

 These viral video seeking algorithms can also leave professional creators lacking well-deserved traffic.
 “The guy getting hit upside the head with a toaster is always going to get more views than the guy telling you how the universe was made.
 These algorithms can serve the worst part of ourselves,” says Whaley.
-Creators built Douyin into the app it is today.
+Creators built Douyin into the viral video app it is today.
 Douyin did some great marketing, like aligning with Rap of China, but it was the professional content creators users stayed around to watch.
 Douyin has instituted policies, like requiring creators to sign with MCNs, which are generally not good for creators.
 “The vast majority of MCNs are predatory.
 The 70/30 profit split that most creators give to MCNs and giving up all rights to ownership of their content is villainous,” explains Whaley.
 Users don’t go on to Douyin to watch their family and friend’s videos, they go on to watch videos from wannabe KOLs and professional creators.
 To not do everything possible to serve the creator community could be a mistake and ironically it’s a mistake Vine made too.

-Moving Beyond Viral Videos
+Moving Beyond Viral Video Apps

 Rock Skipper: 229.6K Likes, 304 Comments, 3K Forwards

-Vine was never fully integrated into the Twitter platform, and that functional separation was mirrored offline in the companies’ organizational structure, with the teams running the respective services worked on opposite coasts (see The Verge’s post-mortem on Vine for more on this).
+Vine was never fully integrated into the Twitter platform, and that functional separation was mirrored offline in the companies’ organisational structure, with the teams running the respective services worked on opposite coasts (see The Verge’s post-mortem on Vine for more on this).
 In the platform’s final phase, high and frequent turnover among Vine’s senior management left the operation floundering and directionless.

 PARKLU’s Whaley believes that Douyin can avoid Vine’s fate, but only if it evolves into a different type of platform from the one it is today. “[Douyin] created a truly viral formula and it attracted a lot of users fast,” Whaley said.
 “Now their challenge is to change because the current model isn’t sustainable.
 The app has to become ubiquitous.
 It must be the only place people think of turning when they want to watch a video.
 I believe that ubiquity is going to birth from the creator community.
 If they can shift away from quick-fix virality and truly support storytellers, journalists, and influencers they might just have this in the bag.”